Ircama/osm-carto-tutorials/pages/36_tile-server-ubuntu.md

 In the `[default]` section, change the value of XML and HOST to the following.

-    XML=/home/tileserver/src/openstreetmap-carto/style.xml
+    XML=/home/{{ pg_login }}/src/openstreetmap-carto/style.xml
     HOST=localhost

-We suppose in the above example that your home directory is */home/tileserver*.
+We suppose in the above example that your home directory is */home/{{ pg_login }}*.
 Change it to your actual home directory.

 In `[mapnik]` section, change the value of `plugins_dir`.

     plugins_dir=/usr/lib/mapnik/3.0/input/

 Save the file.

-Install renderd init script by copying the sample init script.
+Install *renderd* init script by copying the sample init script included in its package.

     sudo cp ~/src/mod_tile/debian/renderd.init /etc/init.d/renderd